Hey, International Pizza Expo is Coming Up Mar 28-30, 2023 in Las Vegas. Show Your Love for Pizza and Get Your Pizza T-Shirt Today!

 1.33g vital wheat gluten = 1g pure gluten-forming protein

 Therefore, we need 10g x 1.33 = 13.3g vital wheat protein.
 Vital wheat gluten is also easily measured by the teaspoon, and 1.33g = 1/4 teaspoon.
-So, to get 10g pure gluten-forming protein, you would need 2.5 teaspoons.
+So, to get 10g of pure gluten-forming protein, you would need 2.5 teaspoons.

 To summarize, adding 2.5 teaspoons of vital wheat gluten to 500g of 10% flour will increase the flour’s gluten content to 12%.

-How to Develop the Gluten in Pizza Dough?
+How to Develop the Gluten in Pizza Dough

 Pizza Pun